 In this page

-Since July 2019, we have published annual statistics for Land Transaction Tax (LTT).
-This has included data showing the numbers of land transactions that occurred in local areas across Wales, including data for local authorities; Senedd constituencies; areas of deprivation; and built up areas.
+Since July 2019, we’ve published annual Land Transaction Tax (LTT) statistics.
+This includes data showing the numbers of land transactions that occurred in local areas across Wales, including data for:

-These statistics built on annual data produced previously by HMRC on Stamp Duty Land Tax (SDLT) for local authorities until 2018.
-HMRC was responsible for administering SDLT in Wales until LTT replaced SDLT in Wales from 1 April 2018.
+These statistics build on annual data previously produced by HMRC on Stamp Duty Land Tax (SDLT) for local authorities until 2018.
+HMRC administered SDLT in Wales until LTT replaced SDLT in Wales from 1 April 2018.
 The WRA collects and manages LTT for the Welsh Government.

-We published our latest data by local areas for April 2020 to March 2021 in July (2021).
-This provided detailed statistics on both residential and non-residential transactions for local authorities, alongside statistics for only residential transactions for the other geographic aspects.
+Alongside this explainer, we’ve published our data by local areas for April 2021 to March 2022.
+This provides detailed statistics on residential and non-residential transactions for local authorities, with statistics for only residential transactions for the other geographic aspects.

-Breaking down counts of tax transactions and the associated revenue into figures for each local area may appear relatively simple.
-To do this, we allocate transactions to each based on the location of property or land being taxed.
+Breaking down counts of tax transactions and the associated revenue for each local area may appear relatively simple.
+But to do this, we must allocate transactions to each based on the location of property or land taxed.
 While this is possible, there are some complex scenarios.
+For example:

-The quality section for the release explains how we’ve resolved these issues, and this article discusses some of the challenges in interpreting these statistics.
+The quality section for the release explains how we’ve resolved these issues, and this page discusses some of the challenges in interpreting these statistics.

 Interpreting the statistics: factors to consider

 The statistics provide numbers of transactions in a particular year.
 That means: